 What do you write on a Thanksgiving invitation?

-You know the essentials to include on any invitation: Mention the date, time, and location, plus who’s hosting the festivities.
-For a successful celebration this Turkey Day, include a few extra points that’ll go the distance.
+You know the essentials to include on any invitation: The date, time, and location, plus who’s hosting the festivities.
+For a successful celebration this Turkey Day, you can include a few extra talking points that’ll go the distance.

 Set an RSVP date—consider a week or so out from your get-together—so you’ll have plenty of time to shop for ingredients, get prepped, and get cooking.
 (Pro tip: Set that table early on and you won’t have to worry about it day-of.)
-If you’re planning a potluck, keep on top of who’s bringing what by including a link to a Google Sheet that your friends and family can plug in what they’ll contribute.
+If you’re planning a potluck, keep on top of who’s bringing what by including a Comment Wall on your invitation or a link to a Google Sheet that your friends and family can plug in what they’ll contribute.
 (This’ll prevent competing pies or too few sides.)

-Choose an invitation design that speaks to the vibe you’re aiming for, from an easy-going potluck to a virtual bash to a classic afternoon feast, then pick up some fresh wording ideas below.
+Choose an invitation design that speaks to the vibe you’re aiming for, from an easy-going potluck to a classic afternoon feast, then pick up some fresh wording ideas below.

 For the family